A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping

-In recent years, deep learning-based approaches have achieved state-of-the-art reconstruction accuracy in weak lensing mass mapping.
+In recent years, deep-learning-based approaches have achieved the currently best reconstruction accuracy in weak-lensing mass mapping.
 Two notable examples are DeepMass \citep{Jeffrey2020}, which directly predicts a point estimate from a noisy shear map, and DeepPosterior \citep{Remy2023}, a Bayesian method that samples from the posterior distribution of the mass map.
 Despite their performances, both methods face limitations that are incompatible with upcoming stage-IV surveys such as Euclid and Rubin, where vast amounts of data are set to be delivered.
-DeepMass offers fast inference, as a single forward pass through the network suffices to produce a point estimate from an initial, computationally inexpensive estimate derived from a noisy observation.
-However, as an end-to-end method, the network is sensitive to factors like varying noise levels and masks, and must therefore be retrained for each new observation.
+DeepMass offers fast inference because a single forward pass through the network suffices to produce a point estimate from an initial computationally inexpensive estimate derived from a noisy observation.
+However, as an end-to-end method, the network is sensitive to factors such as varying noise levels and masks, and it must therefore be retrained for each new observation.
 DeepPosterior, by contrast, is more flexible and does not require retraining, but inference is computationally expensive since multiple samples must be drawn to obtain a single point estimate.

-In this paper, we introduce PnPMass, a novel deep learning-based method for weak lensing mass mapping that, like DeepMass, generates accurate point estimates without posterior sampling and, like DeepPosterior, does not require retraining for each new observation.
+We introduce PnPMass, a novel deep-learning-based method for weak-lensing mass mapping that like DeepMass generates accurate point estimates without posterior sampling and like DeepPosterior does not require retraining for each new observation.
 Our approach builds on the plug-and-play (PnP) framework \citep{Venkatakrishnan2013}, which enables efficient reconstruction by integrating deep priors into physical models.
-PnP methods have become widespread in computational imaging and physical modeling \citep{Kamilov2023}, and have seen growing theoretical support in recent years \citep{Ryu2019,Terris2020,Hurault2022,Ebner2024}, including convergence guarantees to a fixed point under appropriate conditions.
-Our key insight is to show that, with appropriate algorithmic design---particularly regarding the data-fidelity term---it is possible to train a denoiser on white Gaussian noise with standard deviation randomly drawn from a given interval, independently of the noise characteristics of the actual observation.
-This allows for high flexibility across datasets and survey conditions while maintaining fast and accurate reconstructions.
+PnP methods have become widespread in computational imaging and physical modeling \citep{Kamilov2023} and have seen growing theoretical support in recent years \citep{Ryu2019,Terris2020,Hurault2022,Ebner2024}, including convergence guarantees to a fixed point under appropriate conditions.
+Our key insight is to show that with appropriate algorithmic design, particularly regarding the data-fidelity term, it is possible to train a denoiser on white Gaussian noise with a standard deviation randomly drawn from a given interval, regardless of the noise characteristics of the actual observation.
+This allows for a high flexibility across datasets and survey conditions while maintaining fast and accurate reconstructions.